 Kim Thuy Seelinger is an expert on sexual violence related to armed conflict and forced displacement.
-She focuses on systems of legal accountability in conflict-affected settings, as well as survivors' access to support and protection.
+She focuses on systems of legal accountability in conflict-affected settings, as well as sexual violence survivors’ access to support and protection in humanitarian crises.
+Seelinger is currently working with the UN High Commissioner for Refugees to improve understanding of the disclosure of sexual violence in rapid migration and the treatment of intimate partner violence in asylum procedures in the Americas.

 Enter the ID of news stories you need